erickbytes/finsou.py/README.md

 - 0 to 1 = Undervalued
 - negative PEG = Caution

-'A negative PEG ratio can mean one of two things: either the P/E ratio of the stock is negative, meaning that the company is losing money, or the estimated growth rate for future earnings is negative,
+"A negative PEG ratio can mean one of two things: either the P/E ratio of the stock is negative, meaning that the company is losing money, or the estimated growth rate for future earnings is negative,